Fourth of July is just around the corner!

 Preparing a homemade sauce may be the best method for ingredient control, but time may not always allow.
 This is when the Ingredient list can be extremely beneficial.

 Ideally, a BBQ sauce should contain recognizable ingredients, including tomato, vinegar, onion, and garlic.
-Also, look for a BBQ sauce that has tomato or vinegar as its first ingredient and avoid sauces with corn syrup or sugar added.
+Look for a BBQ sauce that has tomato or vinegar as its first ingredient and avoid sauces with corn syrup or sugar added.

 Tip #3: Prepare a dry rub.